 We even offer aid based on the type of student you are, such as a first-year student (below), transfer student, 22+ learner or community-college graduate.
 You may also be able to earn money throughout through the many work-study opportunities on campus.

-Consider using our cost estimator to get an idea of what Hastings may cost, just recognize that talent and other scholarships and grants are not included within that system.
+Consider using our cost estimator to get an idea of what Hastings may cost, and to see how we invest in students like you.